Jtplautz/radarlyte-video-processor/README.md

-# 🎥 Radarlyte Video Processor
+# 🎥 Video Processor

 This is a lightweight Python-based video processing microservice for overlaying branding assets (such as logos or text) on top of uploaded video clips.
-Built for use in Radarlyte's media pipeline, the service is fully containerized and intended for integration into microservice architectures via HTTP.
+Built for use in radarlyte's media pipeline, the service is fully containerized and intended for integration into microservice architectures via HTTP.

 ---